-For and on behalf of

-Taranaki Regional Council
+Name of South Taranaki District Council

-O

-Director-Resource Management

-Decision Date 6 November 2018

-Commencement Date 6 November 2018
+Consent Holder: Private Bag 902

+Hawera 4640

+- Decision Date 6 November 2018 - Commencement Date 6 November 2018 a.
+The consent holder shall pay to the Taranaki Regional Council all the administration, monitoring and supervision costs of this consent, fixed in accordance with section 36 of the Resource Management Act 1991.
-Consent Granted: To discharge leachate and stormwater from the closed enter water

-Otakeho Municipal Landfill onto and into land where it may
+- Consent Granted: To discharge leachate and stormwater from the closed Otakeho Municipal Landfill onto and into land where it may enter water

+- Expiry Date: 1 June 2022

-Review Date(s): June 2020
+- Review Date(s): June 2020

-Site Location: State Highway 45, Otakeho
+- Site Location: State Highway 45, Otakeho

-Grid Reference (NZTM) 1689033E-5621752N
+- Grid Reference (NZTM) 1689033E-5621752N